tarun3991/Covid-Image-Classification/README.md

 ```
 python name_of_the_script.py
 ```
 Note 3: This code is developed for gpu.
-If you want to test the codes on cpu, you can edit the script.py file by removing the lines 5-8.
+If you want to test the codes on cpu, edit the model.py file by removing the lines 5-8.

 Note 4: Modify the hyperparameters accordingly.

-Note 5: Create directories **vgg16_models** for storing the saved models, **train_log** and tensorboard_logs for storing the csvlogger and tensorboard data.
+Note 5: Create directories **vgg16_models** for storing the saved models, **train_log** and **tensorboard_logs** for storing the csvlogger and tensorboard data.

 Note 6: You can write individual scipts for generating the plots (ROC Curve and Confusion matrix).